 Phones will automatically switch networks close to the border.
 Note that your phone may transfer to the other country’s network before you actually cross the line!

-What will it be like cross the Irish border?
+What will it be like actually crossing the Irish border?

 Underwhelming!
 Driving from the Republic to Northern Ireland is no different to driving from one Irish county or US state to another.
 If you are lucky, there may be a sign saying “Welcome to Ireland”, or simply “Northern Ireland” as you head north.
 On other roads, the only indication will be a sign giving the speed in kilometres/miles, and it is easy to cross without noticing!